pranavKunapuli/parm_tech/README.md

 # parm_tech

-To run the web app:
+To run the web app (run all commands in the web directory):

 Install Node.js and Express.js.